Interagency or Interlocal Cooperation UPPS No. 03.04.07

 06.03 The receiving agency may advance funds to the performing agency for the performance of services under an IAC contract if:

-a. federal funds are involved and the receiving agency determines that the advance would facilitate the implementation of a federally funded program;
+a. federal funds are involved and the receiving agency determines that the advance would facilitate the implementation of a federally-funded program; and

 b. state appropriated funds are involved.
 The advance may be up to the total cost of the approved IAC contract for providing the contracted services, materials, or equipment.

-06.04 Billing of services performed when Texas State is the performing agency through an IAC or ILC contract is processed on a Interagency Transaction Voucher, (Form #73-176) (rev. 10-93/4) or the receiving agency’s authorized form.
+06.04 Billing of services performed when Texas State is the performing agency through an IAC or ILC contract is processed on an Interagency Transaction Voucher, (Form #73-176) or the receiving agency’s authorized form.

 06.05 The account manager is responsible for the submittal, reporting and follow-up activities related to the processing of the payment to Texas State for providing services.